tomas-fryza/avr-course/Docs/HOWTO_linux.md

     ## See USB-SERIAL CH340 port in Device Manager
     #USBPORT = COM3
     ```

-    > If USB drivers for AVR boards are missing, download and install [Arduino IDE](https://www.arduino.cc/en/Main/Software) (it includes all drivers:).
-    >

 6. In Visual Studio Code, open a new terminal in menu **Terminal > New Terminal** and change working directory to `Examples/blink`.